Mexican Street Corn Casserole.

 - 2/3 cup mayonnaise

-- 2/3 cup sour cream
+- 2/3 cup sour cream - full fat or light is fine

-- 1-1/2 teaspoons chili powder
+- 2 teaspoons chili powder - divided

-- 6 oz queso fresco, crumbled, divided
+- 6 oz queso fresco - crumbled and divided

-- 3 Tablespoons cilantro, chopped
+- 3 tablespoons cilantro - chopped

 Method